smartdevicelink/sdl_requirements/detailed_docs/TRS/vehicle_info/SubscribeVehicleData_TRS.md

 SDL must:

 - send nothing to HMI
-- return the individual results of DISALLOWED to response to mobile app + "ResultCode:DISALLOWED, success: false".
+- return the individual results of DISALLOWED to response to mobile app + "ResultCode:DISALLOWED, success: false"

-7.
+8.
 In case mobile app sends SubscribeVehicleData_request to SDL

 and this request is allowed by Policies for this mobile app

 and "parameters" field is empty at PolicyTable for SubscribeVehicleData RPC

 SDL must:

 - respond with "DISALLOWED, success:false", "info: Requested parameters are disallowed by Policies"
 - NOT transfer this request to HMI